acoupi/acoupi/docs/explaination/index.md

-# Acoupi Explaination
+# Acoupi Explanation

-Welcome to the explaination guide of **acoupi** Python software package.This section of the documentation is intended for users who wish to better understand how acoupi code has been designed and architected.
-The various explaination guide will enable you to get a deep understanding of the different layers of code forming acoupi, the distinction between an acoupi bare-bone framework and an acoupi running application.
+Welcome to the explanation guide of **acoupi** Python software package.This section of the documentation is intended for users who wish to better understand how acoupi code has been designed and architected.
+The various explanation guide will enable you to get a deep understanding of the different layers of code forming acoupi, the distinction between an acoupi bare-bone framework and an acoupi running application.

 <div class="md-table">
     <table>
         <thead>
             <tr>
                 <th>
-                    <strong>Explaination Section</strong>
+                    <strong>Explanation Section</strong>
                 </th>
                 <th>What it is?</th>
             </tr>